Thursday

 Here the audience is forced to rethink what they want from their city and local democracy, in an exhibition building on the Cultures of Assembly’s experience from The Esch Clinics, a citizen assembly located in Luxembourg.
 To have the discussions in close, friction-filled, and possibly awkward and antagonistic meetings of people in a soft and screaming green landscape of carpets.

 Developed in dialogue with Vesterbro’s civic associations, the project bridges The Esch Clinics’ research on participatory governance with Copenhagen’s established local democratic infrastructure.
-The central themes will be examined in a series of events taking place in the exhibition over the coming months.
-More info on those soon.

 About Cultures of Assembly